ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 1. If set, the directory specified with the ``ESMVALTOOL_CONFIG_DIR`` environment variable.

-1. The user's configuration directory (by default ``~/.config/esmvaltool``, but this can be changed with the ``--config_dir`` command line argument).
+1. The user configuration directory (by default ``~/.config/esmvaltool``, but this can be changed with the ``--config_dir`` command line argument).

 ESMValCore searches for all YAML files within each of these directories and merges them together using :func:`dask.config.collect`.
-Preference follows the order in the list above (i.e., the directory specified via the environment variable is preferred over the user's configuration directory).
+Preference follows the order in the list above (i.e., the directory specified via the environment variable is preferred over the user configuration directory).
 Within a directory, files are sorted alphabetically, and later files (e.g., ``z.yml``) will take precedence over earlier files (e.g., ``a.yml``).